Computing Intent statement

 In Computing at Didsbury CE, we provide a high-quality curriculum that equips pupils to use computational thinking and creativity to understand and change the world.
-We believe that it is an essential part of the curriculum and has deep links with maths, science and design and technology.
+Computing is an essential part of the curriculum and has deep links with maths, science and design and technology.
 Through the study of computing, children will be able to develop a wide range of fundamental skills, knowledge and understanding that will equip them to navigate the digital world safely.
-We strive to ensure children are literate by providing a wealth of learning opportunities within the computing lesson and across other curriculum subjects.
+We strive to ensure children are literate by providing a wealth of learning opportunities within the computing lessons and across other curriculum subjects.

 Consequently, the children will have the opportunity to become increasingly proficient and confident at:

 - Using spreadsheets

 - Touch typing

 A curriculum for life for all regardless of background.

 We have an ambitious computing curriculum at Didsbury CE which plays a vital role in preparing every child with the knowledge, skills and understanding needed to ensure digital literacy and thriving as 21st century citizens.
 The knowledge-engaged curriculum provides children with opportunities to become active participants of a digital world; digital understanding will be crucial to being successful in the world of communication.
 The curriculum content and design improves children’s general knowledge of the digital world and provides first hand experiences using computers, interactive whiteboards and iPads, whatever a child’s social background.
 Our curriculum also emphasises the need to be safe and secure when online.
 The school provides a substantial amount of equipment in the form of an ICT suite and a class set of iPads, enabling all children to access the full computing curriculum.